Rubedo Press

 PART II: Interzones

-9. The Alchemical Khiasmos:
+8. The Alchemical Chiasmus:

 Counter-Stretched Harmony and Divine Self-Perception